Luis Robert Player Props: White Sox vs. Dodgers

 Dodgers Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 14th in the league.
+- The Dodgers have the 21st-ranked team ERA across all league pitching staffs (4.50).

-- The Dodgers have the 19th-ranked team ERA across all league pitching staffs (4.45).
+- Dodgers pitchers combine to surrender 84 total home runs at a clip of 1.2 per game (to rank 21st in baseball).

-- Dodgers pitchers combine to rank 21st in baseball in home runs surrendered (81 total, 1.2 per game).
+- The Dodgers will send Grove (0-2) out to make his sixth start of the season.
+He is 0-2 with an 8.28 ERA and 23 strikeouts through 25 2/3 innings pitched.

-- Kershaw makes the start for the Dodgers, his 14th of the season.
-He is 8-4 with a 2.95 ERA and 93 strikeouts in 76 1/3 innings pitched.
+- In his last time out -- out of the bullpen on Friday -- the right-hander tossed four innings against the Philadelphia Phillies, giving up four earned runs while surrendering seven hits.

-- The lefty's most recent time out was on Thursday against the Cincinnati Reds, when he went seven scoreless innings while giving up five hits.
+- The 26-year-old has an 8.28 ERA and 8.3 strikeouts per nine innings across six games this season, while allowing a batting average of .305 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.